Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Compilation of scattering data

-\item Ref. \cite{Ca69} (open crosses, dark blue) reports on an experiment with the muon beam of AGS (Brookhaven), where not only charge asymmetry, but also deviation from linearities of the Rosenbluth plot were measured in the range $0.15\le Q^2\le 0.85$ GeV$^2$.
-No evidence of mechanism beyond one photon exchange was found, in both kind of tests.
-Radiative corrections were at most 3$\%$, independent from the charge of the beam.
+\item Ref.~\cite{Ca69} reports on the experiment with $\mu^+/\mu^-$ beams at AGS (Brookhaven), where not only charge asymmetry, but also deviation from linearities of the Rosenbluth plot were measured in the range $0.15\le Q^2\le 0.85$ GeV$^2$.
+In this case the radiative corrections are suppressed by the mass of the lepton, they were considered independent of the lepton charge, and were note applied.

-\item A measurement on deep inelastic scattering \cite{Jo74} (filled stars, red), also done at AGS (Brookhaven), in the range for $Q^2<2.1$ GeV$^2$ and $\nu<$ 5 GeV, concluded that TPE amplitudes contribute less that 0.17$\%$.
-No radiative corrections were applied.
+\item In Refs.~\cite{An66,An68} the ratio $R$ was measured at Cornell synchrotron with 0.8 and 1.2 GeV $e^+/e^-$ beam energy, spread over 10\% magnetic collimator slit.
+The beam energy was reconstructed from the lepton scattered angle and proton recoil angle measured in coincidence.
+The elastic events were selected using the reconstructed beam energy $E'$, with the cut $\Delta E^\prime_{rec}/E<0.15$. $Q^2$-dependent radiative corrections were applied following Ref.~\cite{Ye61}.
+It has to be stressed that the numbers given in Table III of Ref.~\cite{An68} for $E=1.2$ GeV are sometimes inconsistent among each other and with Fig. 10.
+Therefore we used Fig. 10 to obtain correct values of the ratio at $Q^2=0.27-0.54$ GeV$^2$ and $Q^2=0.70-1$ GeV$^2$.

+\item Ref.~\cite{Ca67} reported on a similar measurement at Cornell synchrotron using 1.7 GeV $e^+/e^-$ beam.
+In this case, however, the (Gaussian) beam energy spread, $\sigma_{Beam}$, was considerably smaller, $\sigma_{Beam}=$42 MeV.
+This suggests $\Delta E^\prime_{rec}/E<0.075$, considering 3$\sigma_{Beam}$ cut on the reconstructed beam energy, as in Refs.~\cite{An66,An68}.
+The radiative corrections, as large as 4\%, were calculated from Ref.~\cite{Me63}, although this number would imply the proton momentum resolution of $5\times10^{-4}$ and $4\times10^{-3}$ for $Q^2=0.75$ and $Q^2=1$ GeV$^2$, respectively.
+These values are in strong contrast with the beam energy spread, which we will use for our radiative correction estimate.

+\item $e^+/e^-$ elastic scattering on protons was measured at DESY as reported in Ref.~\cite{Ha75} (open stars, gray).
+Radiative corrections according to Ref.~\cite{Me63} were applied to the data.
+The consistency with Ref. \cite{Mo69} was checked.
+As the parameter $\Delta E^\prime/E$ was not given explicitly in this paper, we took the value from Ref.~\cite{Gal72} where the inelasticity cut used was chosen to be $W<1.05$ GeV ($W$ is the invariant mass).
+The resulting corrections are negligible with respect to statistical uncertainties.
+This measurement was repeated in Ref.~\cite{Ha79} on $^{12}C$ and $^{27}Al$ targets.

+\item In Ref.~\cite{Br65} $e^+/e^-$ elastic scattering off the proton was measured at SLAC in two different setups.
+The first experiment detected scattered lepton and proton in coincidence as in Refs.~\cite{An66,An68,Ca67}.
+However, the point at highest $Q^2$ was strongly contaminated by meson electro- and photoproduction products (almost half of measured events).
+To remeasure this point in a clean manner the second experiment was performed.
+We drop this contaminated point and keep only the second experiment data for this kinematics. $\Delta E^\prime/E$ values were deduced from $\Delta E_4$ given in Ref.~\cite{Atkinson}.
+The second experiment used a single arm magnetic spectrometer to detect the scattered lepton.
+The applied radiative corrections were tabulated.
+The value $\Delta E^\prime/E=0.018$ is coherent with the measured spectrum as well as with the values of the correction.

+\item In Ref.~\cite{Ba67} $e^+/e^-$ elastic scattering off the proton was measured at DESY using 2.24 GeV beam energy.
+The beam energy spread was 0.6\%, resulting in 1.5\% elastic peak width.
+Events with $\Delta E^\prime/E<0.03$ had been selected.
+Radiative corrections according to Ref.~\cite{Me63} were applied to the data.